-22.6 USING A DEDICATED RECEIVE ANTENNA
+23.6 USING A DEDICATED RECEIVE ANTENNA

 In the image above, Slice A has a dedicated receive antenna on RX A and is transmitting on ANT1.
-The FLEX-6700/6700R models have the option of using separate receive antennas on RX A and RX B respectively.
-The FLEX-6500 has only the RX A option.
-The FLEX-6300, FLEX-6500 and FLEX-6700 all have the option of receiving from the XVTR port.
+The FLEX-6600M can use separate receive antennas on RX A and RX B respectively.
+The FLEX-6400M has only the RX A option.
+Both radio models can receive on the XVTR port.
 The XVTR port is not recommended as a receive antenna port if an external preamp is used on its antenna.
 Transmission on the XVTR port could put up to +10 dBm of reverse power into the connected preamp.

-22.7 RECEIVE-ONLY ANTENNA OPERATION
+23.7 RECEIVE-ONLY ANTENNA OPERATION

-In the image above, a FLEX-6700 is configured so that the Slice A receive antenna is set to RX A and the Slice B antenna to RX B. ANT1 is selected as the transmit antenna for Slice A and ANT2 for Slice B. This configuration allows separate receive antennas on the two independent SCUs.
-This configuration is not available on the single SCU FLEX-6500 or FLEX-6300.
+In the image above, a FLEX-6600M is configured so that the Slice A receive antenna is set to RX A and the Slice B antenna to RX B. ANT1 is selected as the transmit antenna for Slice A and ANT2 for Slice B. This configuration allows separate receive antennas on the two independent SCUs.
+This configuration is not available on the single SCU FLEX-6400M.

-22.8 ANTENNA SELECTION FOR TRANSVERTER OPERATION
+23.8 ANTENNA SELECTION FOR TRANSVERTER OPERATION

-The Slice Flag shown above on the left shows XVTR selected for both receive and transmit antennas.
+The Slice Flag shown above on the left shows XVTA selected for both receive and transmit antennas.
 This provides typical transverter port transceiver operation.
-The Slice Flag on the right illustrates the configuration in which RX A is set as the receive antenna and XVTR as the transmit antenna.
+The Slice Flag on the right illustrates the configuration in which RX A is set as the receive antenna and XVTA as the transmit antenna.
 This configuration supports split transmit/receive transverter operation.

-22.9 USING THE RECEIVER RF GAIN/PREAMPLIFIERS
+23.9 USING THE RECEIVER RF GAIN/PREAMPLIFIERS

-Each Spectral Capture Unit (SCU) in the FLEX-6000 includes a preamplifier with adjustable gain.
+Each Spectral Capture Unit (SCU) in the FLEX-6000 includes an RF preamplifier with adjustable gain.
 The RF gain selector is located near the top of the ANT menu.